by Gary Wolf

 If you know anything about trends in consumer electronics, you may find it strange that I’m trying to make accurate observations my tremor, which is a distinctly physical phenomenon, by pressing a button when I make a mental note that it’s especially bad.
 My tremor could also be detected with an accelerometer, and there are accelerometers in nearly all of the wearables that have ever been sold, as well as in billions of smart phones.
 Why not use one of these?

 The reason is there is no tremor tracking app that takes advantage of the accelerometers in wearables or phone.
-The reason there’s no tremor tracker app, is that there aren’t any generally applicable interventions for essential tremor.
-No interventions means no business model.
+The reason there’s no tremor tracker app, is that there aren’t any generally applicable interventions for essential tremor short of brain surgery.
+(Mine is not serious enough to justify brain surgery, and although I know the condition is progressive I hope to avoid this intervention.)
+No common interventions for my kind of tremor means no business model.
 No business model means no investment.
 It’s all very rational: Why assess a condition when there aren’t products you can sell to treat it?

 And yet there is still value to me in having a better understanding of my tremor.
 How fast is it progressing?
 Is there anything I’m doing in my daily life that makes it worse or better?